Sandermoen/server/README.md

 This is a boilerplate express authentication server for web and mobile apps.

-Run npm install to install all dependencies, then run npm run dev to start the server.X
+Run npm install to install all dependencies, then run npm run dev to start the server.